Overview

 Focus on the Essentials

 Requests that include a long list of small items can feel overwhelming and more complex than they really are.
 Likewise, request descriptions that don't match the items added to the request can lead to confusion.
-When caseworkers hone in on the main needs that present the biggest barriers or would have the highest impact on the family (whether they are big or small items), responders will have a clear understanding for how they can get involved in that request.
-These responders are often eager to look for other, smaller needs as a way to follow-up with families they serve.
+When caseworkers focus on the main needs that present the biggest barriers or would have the highest impact on the family (whether they are big or small items), responders will have a clear understanding of how they can get involved in that request with less chance of being overwhelmed by seeing the fuller picture of the family's need.
+Of course, the family does have other needs.
+Responders are often trained to and are eager to look for other, smaller needs as a way to follow-up with families they serve, but putting everything on the request can actually lead to lower response rates.

 Comments